rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 So then, there remains a Sabbath rest for the people of God, ^0409

-for whoever has entered God’s rest has also rested from his works as God did from his. ^0410
+for whoever has entered God's rest has also rested from his works as God did from his. ^0410

 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience. ^0411